 Spokane views charters as one potential tool to assist us with our overall academic mission.
-Consequently, if a charter school is underperforming and is not meeting expectations as outlined in our performance agreements, then it will be imperative that we use the revocation and/or non-renewal process accordingly as part of our accountability efforts.
+Consequently, if a charter school is underperforming and is not meeting expectations as outlined in our performance agreements, then it will be imperative that we use the revocation, non-renewal, or conditional/limited renewal-process accordingly as part of our accountability efforts.
 Although we anticipate that this process would be tremendously difficult, we also view this as a strength of charter schools.
 With increased autonomy comes an increased level of accountability.
 Both of these tools (autonomy and accountability) are part of the package that comes with charters, and they continue to be embraced.